hmajid2301/blog/content/posts/2023-08-16-how-self-host-your-own-atuin-server/index.md

 date: 2023-08-16
 canonicalURL: https://haseebmajid.dev/posts/2023-08-16-how-self-host-your-own-atuin-server
 tags:
   - atuin
   - shell
   - fly.io
 series:
   - Atuin with NixOS
+cover:
+  image: images/cover.png
 ---

 In this article, we will go over how we can [self-host](https://atuin.sh/docs/self-hosting/) our instance of [Atuin](https://atuin.sh/).